Pajinek/docker-spacewalk-client/README.md

 # spacewalk-client

-Original page of project https://github.com/Varhoo/docker-spacewalk-client
+Original page of docker image https://github.com/Varhoo/docker-spacewalk-client

 ## How to start
 Easy way to get image from public repository: